andyaiken/forgesteel/to do.md

 * Encounter
   * Monsters:
-    * Set 'used reaction' flag on monsters / minions
+    * Ability to set 'used reaction' flag on heroes / monsters / minions
     * Ability to duplicate / delete monsters in a slot
     * Button to roll for initiative (heroes / monsters)
     * Button to end current turn